|

 Domestic Violence and Personality Disorders

-In the U.S. about 10 percent of the population suffers from some type of personality disorder.
+In the U.S., about 10 percent of the population suffers from some type of personality disorder.
 This percentage, according to the journal Innovations in Clinical Neuroscience, has remained consistent over time.
-Of course not everyone with a personality disorder will behave violently, but statistics suggest that people with certain types of personality disorders like borderline personality disorder, obsessive-compulsive personality disorder, and narcissistic personality disorder may have a higher tendency to commit domestic violence, particularly when other risk factors are involved such as substance abuse.
+Of course, not everyone with a personality disorder will behave violently, but statistics suggest that people with certain types of personality disorders like borderline personality disorder, obsessive-compulsive personality disorder, and narcissistic personality disorder may have a higher tendency to commit domestic violence, particularly when other risk factors are involved such as substance abuse.

 Personality disorders are complex forms of mental illness that affect both men and women.
 People suffering from these conditions often feel intense emotions.
 When some people experience intense anger or rage, they may feel incapable of controlling their feelings.
 Physical aggression can be one manifestation of these disorders.
-Individuals who are diagnosed with what psychiatrists refer to as “Axis II personality disorders” (which includes those conditions mentioned above), frequently begin to show symptoms of these conditions during childhood.
+Individuals who are diagnosed with what psychiatrists refer to as “Axis II personality disorders” (which includes those conditions mentioned above) frequently begin to show symptoms of these conditions during childhood.

 It’s not uncommon for people diagnosed with personality disorders to have been victims of violence themselves as children.
 Psychiatric professionals will look for symptoms when assessing someone’s condition, such as an unstable sense of self or a history of social difficulties.
-Often, for instance, people with a borderline personality disorder may struggle to trust others in their close interpersonal relationships and/or act impulsively, without thinking about the likely consequences of their actions.
+Often, for instance, people with borderline personality disorder may struggle to trust others in their close interpersonal relationships and/or act impulsively without thinking about the likely consequences of their actions.

 The Effect of Personality Disorders on Relationships